 Flooding is one of the worst natural disasters for insect-borne diseases likes malaria.
-Caused by storms, tsunamis, cyclones and hurricanes, flooding leaves stagnant water behind which creates a breeding site for mosquitos.
+Caused by storms, tsunamis, cyclones and hurricanes, flooding leaves stagnant water behind which creates a breeding site for mosquitoes.

 Mosquito nets are one of the most common ways to prevent the spread of malaria and other mosquito-borne diseases such as Zika Virus, dengue and yellow fever in high-risk countries across the world.

-Right now, families in cyclone-battered Malawi and other places in the world are in urgent need of mosquito nets.
-By sleeping under nets coated with insecticide, families can minimise the chances of deadly malaria infection.
+Right now, families in cyclone-battered Vanuatu and other places in the world are in urgent need of mosquito nets.
+By sleeping under nets coated with insecticide, families can minimize the chances of deadly malaria infection.

 HELPING FAMILIES LIKE HAWA'S

 Hawa and her young daughter have suffered from malaria in the past, as Minawao camp attracted a lot of mosquitoes.
 After that, Hawa had to stay awake at night to keep the mosquitoes from biting her daughter.

 The mosquito nets made the family feel safer, sleeping a little bit better at night.
 Hawa says:

 “This (mosquito net) is one of the most enjoyable items I received.
 I was so excited to try it in my shelter.
 I wanted to know what my first night in it would look like.
 So, I directly fixed it in my shelter and let me tell you that for almost one week I was doing everything under my mosquito net: dressing, resting, eating… (laughs).”

 We spoke to families in the Philippines, where we responded to Tropical Storm Usman, about the mosquito nets they received.